glibsonoran/Plush-for-ComfyUI/README.md

 [**Prompt and Image examples from the Style_Prompt and Style_Prompt + OAI Dall-e3 node(s)**](#examples)
 ****
 ### Updates:
+10/14/2024 @5:28pm PST *Version 1.21.18*
+*   **New node *Additional Parameter*:**
+    *   This node will allow you to add inference parameters to Advanced Prompt Enhancer (APE) that don't appear in the UI.
+Parameters like *top_p* and *response_format* can allow you to have more control over the inference process.
+These nodes can be daisy chained which will allow you add mulitiple parameters per run.
+Find a list of [OpenAI parameters](https://platform.openai.com/docs/api-reference/chat/create) and their information at the link.
+You should check the documentation of whichever service and model you're using to make sure the parameters you want to use can be applied.
+You can find a Workflow Example of how to use this new node and the *Extract JSON data* node mentioned below here: `.../custom_nodes/Plush-for-ComfyUI/Example_Workflows/How_to_use_additionalParameters.png`
+*   **New node *Extract JSON data:**
+    *   This node allows you extract data from a string JSON by specifying the keys you want to query.
+It can be used in tandem with the new Additional Parameter node that adds: *response_format* or the Additional Parameter node's menu item: *OpenAI JSON Format* to force JSON output from your model.
+This output can then be queried using the *Extract JSON data* node.
+You can find a Workflow Example of how to use this new node here: `.../custom_nodes/Plush-for-ComfyUI/Example_Workflows/How_to_use_additionalParameters.png`
+*   **Help.json**
+    *   Updated to reflect changes detailed above.
+*************
 9/28/2024 @12:03pm PST *Version 1.21.16*
 *   **Update to Advanced Prompt Enhancer, bug fix user-entered models are now in the `opt_models.txt` file:**
     *   The file: *optional_models.txt* was being overwritten when updating the installation using the ComfyUI Manager, although it stayed intact when being updated by a standard git pull.
 Since most people update using the manager, I've decided to use an untracked file: `opt_models.txt` that will now hold your user-entered model names.